paezha/University-AI-Panel/README.md

     consulting firm that supports higher-education institutions in their quest for “quality excellence”.

-[^5]: There was no evidence that cheating had happened.
+[^12]: The “typical error” here is the mean absolute deviation of the
+    predictions.

-[^6]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
+[^13]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
     sounded hollow, after he
     [posted](https://x.com/sama/status/1790075827666796666) on social
     media the word “her” at the time the new version of ChatGPT was announced.

-[^7]: Bob Woodward said “journalism is not stenography” (Hiskes 2007),
+[^14]: Bob Woodward said “journalism is not stenography” (Hiskes 2007),
     but it is difficult to see what else writing like Roose’s (2024) could be called.